jeremymcrae/denovoFilter/README.md

 contaminated with dodgy genes/sites.
 Further specificity will be achieved through downstream experimental validation of sites in putative 'hit' genes.

-After filtering there are about 1.7 candidate DNMs per trio.

-The filtering is based on a combination of site-specific strand bias (SB) and 3 parental ALT (PA) metrics.
-A site fails if it fails either the strand bias filter, or any two of the three parental ALT metrics.
+The filtering is based on a combination of site-specific strand bias and three parental alt metrics.
+A site fails if it fails either the strand bias filter, or any two of the three parental alt metrics.
 These rules have been set so as to allow us to pass:
- * good sites in dodgy genes,
+ * good sites in dodgy genes
- * sites that are mosaic in one parent.
+ * sites that are mosaic in one parent
- * high depth sites that have a very small number of ALT reads in both parents by chance (typically 1 ALT read in each parent).
+ * high depth sites that have a very small number of alt reads in both parents by chance (typically 1 alt read in each parent)

 Reject site:
-  If SB p value < 1e-3 (SNVs only)
+  If strand-bias p-value < 1e-3 (SNVs only)

 OR

-If any 2 of the following conditions are met:
+If any two of the following conditions are met:
- 1. ALT reads present in both parents
+ 1. alt reads present in both parents
- 2. site-specific PA p value <1e-3
+ 2. site-specific parental alt p-value <1e-3
- 3. gene-wide PA p value < 1e-3 (only if >1 sites called per gene after SB filter applied, otherwise it is redundant with the site specific PA p value)
+ 3. gene-wide parental alt p-value < 1e-3 (only if >1 sites called per gene after strand bias filter applied, otherwise it is redundant with the site specific parental alt p-value)

 ### Install
 Clone the repository and install with: